-Part of the £3.5 million pressure on housing benefits was attributed to several factors.
-This included a specific case that was currently under investigation.
+The £3.5 million pressure on housing benefits was attributed to a specific case currently under investigation.
 The issue arose because the Department for Work and Pensions (DWP) believed the council may have wrongfully paid someone.
 If this is confirmed, the council would not receive the 60% reimbursement for supported exempt accommodation from the DWP.

-It was stated the significant portion of the pressure, approximately £1.6 to £1.7 million, stemmed from cases where charities or Community Interest Companies (CICs) were involved, as the DWP only reimbursed 60% of the costs.
+The £3.5 million housing benefit pressure was attributed to several factors.
+It was stated the significant portion, approximately £1.6 to £1.7 million, stemmed from cases where charities or Community Interest Companies (CICs) were involved, as the DWP only reimbursed 60% of the costs.
 There was also a projected 10% annual growth in cases, with around 3,650 live cases being processed.